-A native of São Paulo, Brazil, Dr. Felipe Salles is an Associate Professor at of Jazz and African-American Music Studies at the University of Massachusetts Amherst since 2010.
+A native of São Paulo, Brazil, Dr. Felipe Salles is a Professor at of Jazz and African-American Music Studies at the University of Massachusetts Amherst, on the faculty since 2010.
 An active musician in the US since 1995, he has worked and recorded with prominent jazz artists, including Randy Brecker, David Liebman, Lionel Loueke, Jerry Bergonzi, Chico Pinheiro, Jovino Santos Neto, Oscar Stagnaro, Duduka Da Fonseca, Maucha Adnet, Tony Lujan, Luciana Souza, and Bob Moses.
 He has toured extensively in Europe, North and South Americas, India and Australia, as a sideman and as a leader of his own group.

 Salles is a 2018 Guggenheim Foundation Composition Fellow, a 2015 NALAC Fund for the Arts Grant winner, a 2009-2010 winner of the French American Jazz Exchange Grant, and a 2005-2006 winner of the Chamber Music America New Works: Creation and Presentation Grant Program, grants sponsored by The Doris Duke Charitable Foundation.
 He was awarded First Place in the 2001 Concurso SGAE de Jazz "TETE MONTOLIU", 2001, with his composition The Return of The Chromo Sapiens.